Homey or Homie: What’s the Difference ?(2026)

 • Informal conversations

-This confirms that the confusion is about function, not grammar.
+This confirms the confusion is about function, not grammar.

 Comparison Table: Homey vs Homie